 THE DIRECTOR Mike Hazard has made five films which have enjoyed national release on PBS.
 He is also Stoney’s official archivist.

 “George Stoney changed my life," Hazard says.
 "Now I want him to change yours, with a film about his films and philosophy of life.
 George learned from Paulo Freire the notion that if clay can change into a vase, then we can change too.
 He made films to make people think and change things.
 This film will change the way you look at films, and maybe even the way you look at life.”

 THE NEED The film has been produced to this point with grant support from Jerome Foundation and Bush Foundation totalling $55,000.
 Individuals have contributed another $9,000.

 We need only $10,000 more to finish and distribute.
 The finishing funds will support the video post and the sound mix.
-The work will be released in the spring of 2014.
+The work will be released in the winter of 2015.

 OTHER WAYS TO HELP You might consider purchasing one of our many films on Amazon: http://tiny.cc/wddre